fallen-icarus/cardano-options/GettingStarted.md

 ]
 ```

-The information for the target contract was returned.
+The information for the target Contract ID was returned.
 The `info` field is the datum.

 #### Own Contracts
-Looking from the perspective of the user with the contractID key.
+Looking from the perspective of the user with the Contract ID key.

 ``` JSON
 [